 The Center for Molecular Medicine sponsors scientific cores for use by researchers at the University of Kentucky and elsewhere.
 These include a Protein core providing services for the production and characterization of proteins as well as the production of single chain antibodies (nanobodies), a Microscopy core providing training and consultation for students, staff and faculty in the use of the available microscopes, an Organic Synthesis core synthesizing small molecules not commercially available, and a Genetic Technologies core producing recombinant virus, and other molecular biological reagents.

 Genetic Technologies: Michael Mendenhall

-The Advanced Genetic Technologies Core provides a range of services related to the manipulation and delivery of nucleic acids to biological systems.
-Services include but are not limited to: Production and titering of recombinant viral vectors, subcloning, tagging of open reading frames, development of plasmids and/or RNAs for CRISPR/Cas manipulation, piggyBac transposon delivery systems, real-time PCR analysis, recombineering, in vitro transcription
+The Advanced Genetic Technologies Core, now incorporated into the Protein Core, provides services related to the manipulation and delivery of nucleic acids to biological systems.
+Services include production and titering of recombinant of lentiviral vectors and adenoassociated viruses, tagging of open reading frames, and development of plasmids and/or RNAs for CRISPR/Cas manipulation.
+Special projects are considered.

 Organic Synthesis: David Watt